LaStepa/lastepa.github.io/_posts/2022-02-17-twresources.md

 # GitHub
 [Video: GitHub for Documentation, by Rhonda Glennon](https://youtu.be/812E14gFgb4) // Introduction to GitHub tailored to documentarians
-[GitHub as a Landing Page, by Lorna Jane Mitchell](https://youtu.be/fXMN4X9B8Rg) // Basics and best practices for using GitHub for documentation
+[Video: GitHub as a Landing Page, by Lorna Jane Mitchell](https://youtu.be/fXMN4X9B8Rg) // Basics and best practices for using GitHub for documentation

 # Common Tools
 The list is free, but the tools aren't!